onetwotrip/shorewall/README.md

   members of this zone (when populating the shorewall `hosts` file).
 Otherwise, it can be a CIDR address (as `192.168.0.0/16` or `0.0.0.0/0`) to refer to a subnet.
-* `shorewall/zone_interfaces/ZONE` - maps from a shorewall zone name to the Ethernet interface serving that zone.
+* `shorewall/zone_interfaces/ZONE` - maps shorewall zone name to an ethernet interface serving this zone.
 If multiple zones are mapped to the same interface, then that interface will be distinguished via the shorewall `hosts` file.
 * `shorewall/public_zones` - forces retrieval of public ip address for explicitly defined rules with `node.override[:shorewall][:rules]`.
 * `shorewall/rules`, `shorewall/policy`, `shorewall/hosts`,